dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 -->
 [!code-csharp[Relationship_fixup_1](../../../samples/core/ChangeTracking/ChangingFKsAndNavigations/OptionalRelationshipsSamples.cs?name=Relationship_fixup_1)]

-For each blog, EF will first create a `Blog` instance.
+For each blog, EF Core will first create a `Blog` instance.
 Then, as each post is loaded from the database its `Post.Blog` reference navigation is set to point to the associated blog.
 Likewise, the post is added to the `Blog.Posts` collection navigation.
 The same thing happens with `BlogAssets`, except in this case both navigations are references.
 The `Blog.Assets` navigation is set to point to the assets instance, and the `BlogAsserts.Blog` navigation is set to point to the blog instance.

 Looking at the [change tracker debug view](xref:core/change-tracking/debug-views) after this query shows two blogs, each with one assets and two posts being tracked: